Compare carbidopa / levodopa vs. Mirapex

-Mirapex (Pramipexole) is an effective medicine for Parkinson's disease or restless leg syndrome, but there are potentially serious side effects.
+Mirapex (pramipexole) is effective for Parkinson's disease or restless legs syndrome, but can cause extreme drowsiness that affects daily living.

 - Sinemet (carbidopa / levodopa) is widely available as a regular pill, a quick dissolving pill or a liquid taken through a feeding tube.

 - Sinemet (carbidopa / levodopa) is available in generic.

 - Mirapex (pramipexole) may be better for older people with Parkinson's since it causes fewer movement and mental changes than its alternatives.

 - Mirapex (pramipexole) comes in extended-release form to help reduce side effects and ease administration.

 - Available as a generic so it will be cheaper than similar brand medications.

 - Can stain your saliva, sweat and urine a dark color.

 - Will lose its effect over time as your disease progresses.